- why choose us

 Article 19 of Chapter 60 of the Kansas Statutes governs wrongful death actions.
 The statute states that wrongful death is the death of a person caused by the wrongful act or omission by another party and that legal action may be brought for the damages that result.

-In Kansas, wrongful death claims generally give rise to two distinct claims: a survival claim and a wrongful death claim.
+A wrongful death claim is filed by a representative on behalf of the survivors who suffer damages from the victim’s death.
+In Kansas, wrongful death claims generally give rise to two types of claims: a survival claim and a wrongful death claim.

-Damages vary depending on the circumstances (i.e., relationship of the deceased to the wrongful death plaintiff), and may include:
+In a successful wrongful death case, the damages you may be awarded vary depending on the circumstances (i.e., the relationship of the deceased to the wrongful death plaintiff), and may include:

 How does this all fit together?
 Consider the following: suppose that your father is killed in an accident due to the negligence of an intoxicated truck driver on the road.
 You bring a lawsuit against the truck driver for the wrongful death of your father.
 Included in that lawsuit is the survival claim for your father’s conscious pain and suffering, medical bills, and other associated expenses.

 Now, your father provided significant financial support and was an important emotional figure in your life.
-You could ostensibly recover damages for that lost financial support, as well as the loss of guidance and companionship.
+You could ostensibly recover damages for that lost financial support, and the loss of guidance and companionship.